Healthier Blueberry Pecan Bran Muffins

 - In a large bowl, whisk together the 1¼ cup flour, wheat bran, baking powder, cinnamon, baking soda, and salt until combined.
 Set aside.

-- In a medium bowl, vigorously whisk the brown sugar, oil, and eggs until frothy, then whisk in the milk.
+- In a medium bowl, vigorously whisk the brown sugar, oil, and eggs until frothy, then whisk in the milk and vanilla.
 Pour the wet ingredients into the dry ingredients and stir until the flour is almost incorporated.
 Toss the blueberries with the 1 tablespoon of flour until coated, then fold gently into the batter being careful not to over mix.

 - Divide the batter evenly between the (12) muffin cups and sprinkle with the pecan pieces over the tops.
 Bake on the center rack of the oven for about 15 minutes or until the top of the muffins spring back when pressed gently with your finger.
 Remove from heat and cool in the pan for 10 minutes.
 Remove the muffins from the pan and cool completely.
 Serve and enjoy!